islem143/Elearning-web-app-Vue-and-Laravel/README.md

     + Add Courses for each module
     + Add quizzes for each course
     + attach media(text,vedio) to courses
-    + Dashboard contains simple stats
+    + Dashboard containing simple stats
     + History log for the students
-    +

 ### 3. **Student**
     + View All modules
     + entroll to modules